-Option Description Password: The secret which you can Show or Hide as well as copy by clicking Copy Password.
+• Password: The secret which you can Show or Hide as well as copy by clicking Copy Password.
 Expires : The date the password is no longer valid.
 Notes: Information for the user and anyone sharing the password, such as secondary secrets or other instructions.
 Sharing: The user name of the person your password is Shared With and the date the Sharing Expires.
-To change the Sharing Expires date, click Edit , change the date and then click Save .
+To change the Sharing Expires date, click fig. Edit, change the date and then click Save .
 Share Credentials Select one or more entries then select the user you want to share credentials with and the date to stop sharing.
 Users must have this feature enabled to be listed.
-For more information, see Permissions tab (add user) on page 511.
+For more information, see Permissions tab (add user) on page 512.
 Stop Sharing Select one or more entries then click Stop Sharing.
-If a password is shared by another owner with you, you cannot remove the share but you can opt yourself out of the share. ව {History} Thirty days of password history display as a default.
+If a password is shared by another owner with you, you cannot remove the share but you can opt yourself out of the share. ව History Thirty days of password history display as a default.
 You can set a date range for displaying password history by selecting From and To values using the calendar.
-Or, you can click Date Range to select set time periods for hours, days, months, or All History .

-In addition to viewing the Date Changed, you can can
+Or, you can click Date Range to select set time periods for hours, days, months, or All History.
+In addition to viewing the Date Changed, you can can Show or Hide the password or Copy Password. ● I Copy Account Name Copy the account name of the selected entry.
+Copy Password Copy the password of the selected entry.
+Open URL Click to open the URL web address entered when the password was added or edited. ☐ Columns Click to select the columns you want to display.

-Option Description Search Click to see a list of searchable elements.
+Option Description Q Search Click to see a list of searchable elements.
 Or enter search characters.
 For more information, see Search box.